This photo shows a dramatic lightning display over the plains east of Boulder, CO.

 Sometimes a cold front follows right behind a warm front.
 A warm air mass pushes into a colder air mass (the warm front) and then another cold air mass pushes into the warm air mass (the cold front).
 Because...more

-A tropical thunderstorm can grow into a massive hurricane under certain conditions.
-Sometimes several thunderstorms start rotating around a central area of low pressure.
-This is called a tropical depression....more
+A thunderstorm in the tropics can grow into a massive hurricane under certain conditions.
+Sometimes several tropical thunderstorms are able to organize, rotating around a central area of low pressure....more

 How do we know which way a hurricane will go?
 Forecasters track hurricane movements and predict where the storms will travel as well as when and where they will reach land.
 While each storm will make its...more